 A charming hotel in the city center

 Il Pumo – Apulian Rooms Bari Piazza Moro, is a 10 minute walk from the old town.
-The rooms are comfortable, well decorated and impeccably clean.
-You will be completely autonomous to enter and leave the premises, thanks to a very simple code system.
+The rooms are comfortable, well-decorated and impeccably clean.
+You’ll have complete autonomy to enter and exit the premises, thanks to a simple code system.
 This gave us total autonomy during our stay.

 Where to taste good Italian specialties?

-- At Magda’ s to eat on the go, by entering this bakery, you can enjoy delicious arancini, focaccia and other dishes of the day, we advise you not to count calories!
+- Magda’ s is a bakery where you can enjoy delicious arancini, focaccia and other dishes of the day.
+We recommend that you don’t count the calories!

-- At Mastro Ciccio, to eat delicious sandwiches, burgers or pizzas with good local products selected with care!
+- Mastro Ciccio, for delicious sandwiches, burgers and pizzas made with carefully selected local produce!

 What to do in Puglia?

-You will also be able to sleep in an incredible Masseria, exceptional places with incredible pools, the equivalent of our guest rooms.
+You can also take advantage of the opportunity to sleep in an incredible Masseria, exceptional places with incredible swimming pools, the equivalent of our chambres d’hôtes.

-We thank you for having read all the way to the end, don’t hesitate to leave us a note below to tell us if you are planning this trip, or to ask any questions you may have, we will answer you with great pleasure!
+We wish you an excellent trip!
+Don’t hesitate to leave us a little note or 5 stars below, if you’re planning this trip, to ask any questions you may have, here or on Instagram, we’ll answer you with great pleasure.